ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Creates an new butt joint sequences and adds it to this modeling group

 * **Parameters:**
-  -name: Name of the butt joint
+  - name: Name of the butt joint
-  -id: ID of the name
+  - id: ID of the name
-  -global_ply_nr: Global ply number which orders the ply sequences
+  - global_ply_nr: Global ply number which orders the ply sequences
-  -primary_plies: List of tuples (modeling ply, level).
+  - primary_plies: List of tuples (modeling ply, level).
 Define the source of the thickness between plies.
-  -secondary_plies: Single or list of modeling plies.
+  - secondary_plies: Single or list of modeling plies.
 Secondary plies inherit the thickness from the primary plies
-  -active: Boolean whether the butt joint sequence is active or not
+  - active: Boolean whether the butt joint sequence is active or not
 * **Return:**
   New butt joint sequence